O’Brien Named 2020-2021 Fr. Bernard Holmes Scholar

 “It all started out in my freshman year when I walked into campus ministry and I started being an altar server and Anselmian 360 leader and from there things just kept rolling on and on.
 I found myself saying ‘yes’ to things and by my sophomore year I had a very full day,” says O’Brien.

-Considered a force on campus, O’Brien’s “work” also includes room & board committee chair for student government; alter server, WBA participant and member of the liturgy committee for Campus Ministry; Anselmian 360 board member; and member of the Red Key Service Society and Knights of Columbus.
+Considered a force on campus, O’Brien’s “work” also includes room & board committee chair for student government; alter server, WBA participant and member of the liturgy committee for Campus Ministry; Anselmian 360 board member; and member of the Red Key Service Society, Knights of Columbus, and Honors Program.

 “if anyone could measure up to the model set by Fr.
 Bernard, it is he.
 For his service, his very sharp intellect, his modest and respectful way of relating to others, for his sense of humor, but mostly for being a force and influence for good on campus, Connor deserves to receive the Fr.
 Bernard Holmes award.” says Bro.
 Andrew Thornton, O.S.B.